torvalds/linux/Documentation/s390/vfio-ccw.rst

   The operation was successful.

 ``-EOPNOTSUPP``
-  The orb specified transport mode or an unidentified IDAW format, or the scsw specified a function other than the start function.
+  The ORB specified transport mode or the
+  SCSW specified a function other than the start function.

 ``-EIO``
   A request was issued while the device was not in a state ready to accept